tech4germany/Siteseeker/README.md

 When a server-side system, as proposed in M1, has been developed, we need to consolidate the existing data sources for geo- and administrationdata of the individual federal states in Germany to a single data source.
 For this, a close collaboration with the state administrations is needed, as not all data that is needed is currently provided, although all data that is used by the application (except for detailed infrastructure data from the [ISA](https://isa.bundesnetzagentur.de/home/#/)) is public under the [german open data act](http://www.gesetze-im-internet.de/egovg/__12a.html).
 For coordinating this effort, a close collaboration with the [federal administration unit for open data](https://www.bva.bund.de/DE/Services/Behoerden/Beratung/Beratungszentrum/OpenData/opendata_node.html) is recommended.

 #### M3: Authentication with Authorisation Management
 The next milestone towards a fully fledged application is the integration of an elaborate authorisation management.
-As proposed in the [project documentation](https://tech.4germany.org/projekte/), the system is not only relevant for location canvassers in the telecoms industry, but also for people working in the renewable energy sector, electrical charging infrastructure sector and many more industries.
+As proposed in the [project documentation](https://tech.4germany.org/projekte/), the system is not only relevant for location acquisitors in the telecoms industry, but also for people working in the renewable energy sector, electrical charging infrastructure sector and many more industries.

 To provide all of these users with a user-centric experience, only displaying data relevant to them, a role system is needed.
 This role system should support scoping available data for certain user groups, and give the administration the ability verify if a user is eligible to view protected data, e.g. infrastructure data from the [ISA](https://isa.bundesnetzagentur.de/home/#/).
 However, data that is available under open data needs to stay available without the need for authorisation or authentication.